rgirodon/pronoApp/src/main/resources/README.md

 You need to enter a league name.
 You can also set a public league as the league from which the league being created will inherit its games.
 A private league inheriting games from a public league does not need games administration.
-All game administration will be done by PronoClub team in the public league and inherited in this private league.
+All game administration will be done by Prono Club team in the public league and inherited in this private league.
 Private league can only be joined via invitations.

 ### Admin league

 This page enables to change a league's name.
-It is reserved to PronoClub admins for public leagues, and to league admins for private leagues.
+It is reserved to Prono Club admins for public leagues, and to league admins for private leagues.

 ### Admin games

 This page enables to administrate the games of a league.
-It is reserved to PronoClub admins for public leagues, and to league admins for private leagues.
+It is reserved to Prono Club admins for public leagues, and to league admins for private leagues.

 Here is the life cycle of a game in a league :